DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/20 Editing/40 Customize Editors.md

 ---

-Editors are displayed in cells in the normal state too if you set the **columns**.[showEditorAlways](/api-reference/_hidden/GridBaseColumn/showEditorAlways.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#showEditorAlways') option to **true**.
+Editors are displayed in cells in the normal state too if you set the **columns**.[showEditorAlways](/api-reference/_hidden/GridBaseColumn/showEditorAlways.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#showEditorAlways') property to **true**.

 ---
 ##### jQuery